emqx/emqx-docs/en_US/tutorial/prometheus.md

 ### Grafana Data template

-The `emqx_statsd` plugin provides Grafana ’s Dashboard template files.
+The `emqx_prometheus` plugin provides Grafana ’s Dashboard template files.
 These templates contain the display of all EMQ X Broker monitoring data.
 Users can directly import them into Grafana and select icons that display the monitoring status of EMQ X Broker.

-The template file is located:[emqx_statsd/grafana_template](https://github.com/emqx/emqx-statsd/tree/master/grafana_template)。
+The template file is located:[emqx_prometheus/grafana_template](https://github.com/emqx/emqx-prometheus/tree/master/grafana_template)。